bakerboy448/qbit_manage-wiki/qBit-Manager-on-unRAID.md

 ```
 if you want to change the arguments such as the `-ms` a full list of arguments can be seen below
 ```
+A mix of scripts combined for managing qBittorrent.

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config-file CONFIG
                         This is used if you want to use a different name for your config.yml.
 Example: tv.yml -l LOGFILE, --log-file LOGFILE
                         This is used if you want to use a different name for your log file.
-Example: tv.log -m, --manage          Use this if you would like to update your tags AND categories AND remove unregistered torrents.
+Example: tv.log -m, --manage          Use this if you would like to update your tags, categories, remove unregistered torrents, AND recheck/resume paused torrents.
-  -s, --cross-seed      Use this after running cross-seed script to add your torrents into qBittorrent -re, --recheck        Recheck paused torrents sorted by lowest size.
+  -s, --cross-seed      Use this after running cross-seed script to add torrents from the cross-seed output folder
+                        to qBittorrent
+  -re, --recheck        Recheck paused torrents sorted by lowest size.
 Resume if Completed.
   -g, --cat-update      Use this if you would like to update your categories.
   -t, --tag-update      Use this if you would like to update your tags.